sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-05.md

     ![Azure-ADF-Pipeline-Execute-Monitor-Activity](images/data-connect-adf-pipeline-activity.png)

-1. While the status may show as In Progress, the request may be paused internally as the request for access to the data in Office 365 may need to be approved.
+1. While the status may show as In Progress, the request may be paused internally as the request for access to the data in Microsoft 365 may need to be approved.
 You can see if this is the case by selecting the **Details** icon in the **Actions** column.

 1. In the **Details** screen, look for the status of the pipeline activity as highlighted in the following image.
 In this case you can see it is in a state of **RequestingConsent**: